Klehrik/Space-Raid-2/README.md

 I worked on this for a week straight before I began to lose motivation (I also wasn't totally sure how I wanted to balance the items and I think that contributed to that a bit as well).
 I managed to write a pretty modular system for adding new items easily, as well as implementing item proc chains, which I am still proud of.

 There's a pretty high chance I pick this up again, although I think this genre is becoming a bit oversaturated.
+If so, I intend to publish it as a commercial release, as well as add modding support

 The font used is a slightly edited version of Theoretical by [somepx](https://somepx.itch.io/) (support their work [here](https://somepx.itch.io/humble-fonts-tiny)!)
 I also used the [Input](https://offalynne.github.io/Input/#/6.1/) library.